 Image: Advertising for telecom operator in Hong Kong, where Kinnevik got a license.

 The first Kinnevik-run radio broadcasts began in 1991.
 In the same year, Kinnevik became the largest owner in newly established Swedish TV channel TV4 with a 20 percent shareholding.
 In 1995, Kinnevik founded customer services provider Transcom as well as freesheet newspaper Metro International.

-Tele2 was listed on the Stockholm stock exchange in 1996, after becoming a household name across Europe.
+Tele2 was was founded in 1993 and listed on the Stockholm stock exchange in 1996, after becoming a household name across Europe.
 Shortly after, MTG was incorporated as a subsidiary of Kinnevik, having previously been a business area (Kinnevik TV & Media).
 MTG was spun-off to shareholders in 1997 and listed in Stockholm and New York.

 By the mid-1990s, Millicom had secured mobile licenses in Cambodia and Honduras, and had operations in 20 countries.
 By the turn of the century, Millicom was expanding in Africa, Asia and Latin America and MTG and Tele2 continued to grow.

 Vigo Carlund was appointed CEO of Kinnevik in 1999.